-How do I use dining plans in a la carte dining plan locations?
+How do I use dining plans in residential block plan restaurants?

-At a la carte dining plan locations, students and guests order from a menu or select items from a shelf.
+At residential block plan restaurants, students and guests order from a menu or select items from a shelf.
 These items are priced in cash and are converted to (or exchanged for) partial meals when they check out with the cashier.
 Here’s an example:

 Baja Grill is a Caribbean-Mexican restaurant that operates as an a la carte dining plan location.
 If you choose a Chicken Quesadilla ($3.25), an order of chips ($1.00) and Baja’s Signature Bean Dip ($2.75); the order total totals $7.00.

 The student or guest tells the cashier they are paying with their dining plan, gives the cashier her/his ID card, and the cashier swipes the card, removing one meal.
-In an a la carte dining plan locations, students can exchange 1 meal for $7.00.
+In a residential block plan restaurant, students can exchange 1 meal for $7.00.
 If the student purchases less than $7.00 or more than $7.00, partial meals are deducted from their dining plan.
 For example: